Frequently Asked Questions

 If the Kent District Library does not own the item you are looking for, you can request that we purchase the item, or you may borrow the item from another library.

-If the item you want is not available at a Lakeland Library Cooperative library or through MeLCat, Kent District Library cardholders can request that staff search further for it.
+If the item you want is not available at KDL or through MeLCat, Kent District Library cardholders can request that staff search further for it.
 Requests are sent through the Superloan service, which checks other libraries across the nation to locate a copy of the item available for loan.
 There is a $5.00 search fee for this service.

 Basic guidelines for computer use at KDL include:

 - A 60-minute time limit on all standard public computer terminals

 - Time limits may be extended under exceptional circumstances